-$^$ These are rough estimates of grain millets production, based on info from various sources.
+^{} These are rough estimates of grain millets production, based on info from various sources.
 Sorghum is about 2/3 of all millets production.
-Pearl millet is approx. equal to all the rest.
+Pearl millet is approx. equal to all the rest. † Insufficient data for "All other millets"

 Combining info on millets in one diagram?